SecretX33/ImageToPdf/README.md

 ## Download

-Download the latest compiled binary by clicking [here](https://github.com/SecretX33/ImageToPdf/releases/latest/download/ImageToPdf.jar).
+Download the latest compiled binary by clicking [HERE](https://github.com/SecretX33/ImageToPdf/releases/latest/download/ImageToPdf.jar).

-This is a Java (JVM) project, so remember to install [Java](https://adoptium.net/temurin/releases) to run it if you don't already have it.
+This is a Java (JVM) project, so remember to install [Java](https://adoptium.net/temurin/releases) 17 to run it if you don't have it already.

 ## Quick Start

 The easiest way of using ImageToPdf is to download both `.bat` scripts from the [scripts](scripts) folder, they facilitate **a lot** and make the process much more convenient.
-If you choose to go this route, you just have to replace `{{SET_THE_PATH_HERE}}` in both scripts by the actual folder where you saved the downloaded`ImageToPdf.jar` file.
+If you choose to go this route, you just have to replace `{{SET_THE_PATH_HERE}}` in both scripts by the actual folder where you saved the downloaded `ImageToPdf.jar` file.

 Then, to use it, just drag-and-drop the images that you want onto the choosen `.bat`!